 Who Does Misophonia Affect?

-Misophonia affects approximately 1 in 5 people during their lifetime.
-Research shows that it is more common in women, with 55–83% of cases being reported in females.
-While the condition can develop at any age, it frequently begins during early adolescence.
-The severity and impact of the condition can vary significantly from person to person.
+Misophonia affects about 1 in 5 people during their lifetime.
+Misophonia is more prevalent in women.
+In fact, studies have reported that women make up 55–83% of cases of misophonia.
+It can develop at any age, but it typically arises in early adolescence.
+How severely individuals experience misophonia can vary from person to person.

 Possible Causes of Misophonia